 Sygma focuses on the logistics of working closely with centralized corporate purchasing systems of large national restaurant chains

-Sysco stock pays an annual forward dividend of $1.56 cents per share.
-This is a 2.5% Sysco dividend yield at the recent price of $62 per share.
+Sysco stock pays an annual forward dividend of $1.80 cents per share.
+This is a 2.2% Sysco dividend yield at the recent Sysco stock price.

 |1 Year||3 Years||5 Years||7 Years|

-Sysco’s dividend growth has been accelerating during the last 2-3 years after several years of sub-par dividend increases from 2011-2016.
-They most recently announced dividend increase for 2019 represents another 8.3% hike.
+Sysco’s dividend growth has been accelerating during the last 2-3 years.
+This, after several years of sub-par dividend increases from 2011-2016.

-Most noteworthy, the 2019 dividend represents the 49th consecutive year the Sysco dividend payout has been increased by management.
 Only a handful of companies have achieved this type of record.
-Companies who achieve 50 consecutive years of dividend increases are known as dividend kings.
-It is pretty safe to say Sysco will become a dividend king in the near future.
+Companies that achieve 50 or more consecutive years of dividend increases are known as Dividend Kings.

 - Overall growth in the economy